Chinese ambassador to U.S.: Sovereignty not a 'bargaining chip'

 "It is hoped that peace in the Taiwan Straits won't be disrupted.
 But the Chinese mainland should display its resolution to recover Taiwan by force.
 Peace does not belong to cowards," it said in an editorial.

-Trump, in an interview on "Fox News Sunday," suggested that the U.S. position on Taiwan could become part of his pledge to negotiate more favorable trade terms with China.
+Trump, in an interview on "Fox News Sunday," suggested that the U.S. position on Taiwan could become part of his pledge to negotiate more favourable trade terms with China.

 "I fully understand the 'one China' policy, but I don't know why we have to be bound by a 'one China' policy unless we make a deal with China having to do with other things, including